inxi options:

 Info (-I).
 Same as inxi -v2.
 See -e for expanded report.

--B, --battery System battery info, including charge, condition voltage (if
+-B, --battery System battery info, including charge, condition, health (if

 -C, --cpu CPU report (if each item available): basic topology, model, type